Bead Glossary A to J

 BEAD BOARDS

 Useful to have for planning out jewellery designs ahead of stringing.
 They come in different sizes, but all have grooves into which you place your beads and components so that you can try out layouts.
-Some have multiple grooves so that you can plan multi-stranded items.
+Some have multiple grooves so that you can plan multi stranded designs.
 Around the outside of the grooves are measurements to help you determine the length of the finished piece.
-Click to view our selection of Bead Boards
+Click to view our selection of Bead Boards.

 Above is a Beadalon bead board.
 The boards come in a number of different sizes to allow for large and small jewellery stringing projects.